Cockett (electoral ward)

-Cockett (Coced) is the name of an electoral ward in the City and County of Swansea, Wales, UK.
+Cockett (Coced) is an electoral ward in the City and County of Swansea, Wales, UK.
 The ward is coterminous with the Cockett community.
 It elects three councillors.

 The electoral ward consists of some or all of the following areas: Cadle, Cwmdu, Coedweig, Gendros, Gors, Fforestfach and Cockett, in the parliamentary constituency of Swansea West.
 The ward is bounded by the wards of Kingsbridge and Penderry to the north; Cwmbwrla to the east; Townhill to the south east; Sketty and Killay North to the south; and Gowerton to the west.

 Following a local government boundary review, effective from the 2022 local elections, Waunarlwydd was removed from the Cockett ward to become its own ward (and community).
 As a result, the number of councillors elected in Cockett reduced from four to three.

 Local Council Elections

 2022

 Turnout for the 2022 local election was 27.7%.

 2017

 Turnout for the 2017 local election was 32.73%.